Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #25 3 things that I read** ##
+*2024-04-02*

+1. Your frappuccino and caramel macchiato are just about to get [more expensvie](https://www.ft.com/content/c719e755-76f6-41ea-af8b-81256591e26e).
+Harsh weather condition in Vietnam and Indonesia, second- and third-biggest producers of robusta beans, would reduce the output by one-fifth, which accounts for the second consecutive year of decline.
+Soon, the retailers and coffee restaruants will need to pass costs onto consumers, who will blame it on the inflation, not the climate change.

+2. The new law will soon keep the realtors out of jobs according to [this article](https://www.ft.com/content/cdefbf49-f48e-47fc-8008-135a9b795f0b).
+The new ruling lifts the seller's obligation to pay for both seller-side and buyer-side realtors and requires the buyers to pay for their own agents.
+This would mean that the buyers will go agent-less on their house hunting and mean a tough going for the realtors.
+In reality, though, it might not be a blow to the brokers who do it for the side-hustle.
+This new law could compound the already low demand in the housing market, further trapping the real estate in the low.
+The big question is whether the housing market will work without the real estate agents.
+In my opinion, the brokers act as market makers that work in the favour of their clients.

+3. Should the rents be regulated?
+[This article](https://archive.is/hV60H] argues not.
+In the regulated-rent market, the landlord can't raise the rents without justifying at the local court and it is not cost-efficient.
+This leads to more landlords pulling their rents out, may even default due to lower housing values and increased refinacing cost.
+This would put more pressure on the local lenders like NYCB as it further squeezing the balance sheets (NYCB reported 14% of the rent-regulated loan book is at the risk of default)...
+In the meantime, [rent raising](https://www.wsj.com/real-estate/commercial/the-office-market-is-in-turmoil-so-why-are-rents-more-expensive-d096f961?mod=real-estate_lead_pos1) seems to be flying in the face of reason for the landlords who want to increase the housing value in this cold housing market.

 ## **Blog #24 Please stop the famine** ##
 *2024-03-30*